ssorj/upstate/worker-swarm/README.md

 ## Modules

-The `qpid-jms-ra` serves as the JMS resource adapter for an external AMQP message server.
+The `qpid-jms-ra` module serves as the JMS resource adapter for an external AMQP message server.
 It consists of two files.

 * [qpid-jms-ra/src/main/rar/META-INF/ra.xml](qpid-jms-ra/src/main/rar/META-INF/ra.xml) -
   This is taken unaltered from the